asaficontact/MetaMesh/README.md

 - Baseline evaluation system operational + evaluation for a model can also be run through command line.
 - Direct contract-to-model approach established as performance baseline
 - Results stored in `results/evals/` and `results/predictions/`
+- Notebook for baseline analysis can be found [here](./baseline_analysis.ipynb) --> the notebook creates a subset of the CUAD dataset, runs evals fon it, analyzes the results and compares the performance of the models.

 **Key Insights:**
 1. Direct contract processing shows room for improvement